 Through the Youth Empowerment Scheme, Merseyside's Police Commissioner and Merseyside Violence Reduction Partnership (MVRP) are saying YES to brighter futures for young people across our region.

-The Youth Empowerment Scheme (YES) was first launched in May 2024 with the aim of unlocking the potential of thousands of young people across the region by providing safe, positive opportunities.
+The Youth Empowerment Scheme (YES) is designed to unlock the potential of thousands of young people across the region by providing safe, positive opportunities.

 The money is focused in areas of Merseyside which have seen the highest levels of violence and the biggest cuts to youth services, with the aim of keeping young people safe and supported and helping to steer them away from trouble.